circumspect/White-Rabbit/CONTRIBUTING.md

 When adding or updating a localization file, use the appropriate Discord server template to create a new server, then run the bot using the matching language key.
 Test the bot as described above, then submit the pull request.

+If adding a new localization file, please add the English names for commands as an alias when changing the command names, as this both makes testing the bot easier and allows users to follow the documentation (which is currently all written in English) even when running the bot in another language.